 If I learned anything from Mr. Lincoln's story, it's that motivation isn't permanent.
 It is renewed each day.
 Vision isn't indefinite.
 It is cast each morning.
 Discipline isn't owned.
 It is fought for by the minute.
 And dreams are not free.
 They are realized by ruthless individuals unwilling to give up.

-The next time you’re ready to pull out the white flag, think about what future story you might be sacrificing.
-Think about the customers, the followers, the watchers, and the critics.
+The next time you're ready to pull out the white flag, think about what future story you might be sacrificing.
+Reflect on the customers, the followers, the watchers, and the critics.
 Be mature enough to evaluate the real loss of a surrender.
 Be wise enough to see the purpose of your trials.
 Be smart enough to change your plan before you change your dream.
 But most of all, be a force willing to move forward regardless of the pain.

 Chasing Your Dream